ColColonCleaner/DNDTools/README.md

   + Injected UI can be rotated and moved up/down to match your mini.
 There are 'UI Height UP' and 'UI Rotate 90' shortcuts in the right-click menu for quick adjustment, with fine adjustment available in the settings panel.
   + Minis can be stabilized so that they don't fall over when set down.
   + PC minis are always visible through fog of war.
+  + NPC minis can be hidden from players via the right click menu.
 + **Movement.**
   + When an injected mini is picked up a token 1 square wide will spawn underneath facing the player.
 That token shows distance with DND rules in 5 foot increments.
   + All distances in these tools are with reference to the TTS square grid.
 Modifying that grid will affect the calculated distances.